kentbrew/dogefaucets/README.md

 # Dogecoin Faucet List

 New to doge and just want to try it out?
-Here's a list of sites that will give you a few coins for free:
+Here's a list of sites that will give you a few coins for the privilege of showing you a few ads and setting a few cookies on your browser:

 ### Working